Classic Italian Biscotti

 White chocolate also works here, as does sprinkling the chocolate with flaky sea salt, or chopped nuts.

 These homemade biscotti have a long shelf life!
 They will last up to one month.
 This is what makes them so great.
-Store the cookies in an airtight container or tin box.
+Store the cookies in an airtight container or tin box then get them out to have with a cup of coffee!

 Basic Italian Biscotti (Cantucci) Dough with chocolate drizzle